Moonshot: Optimizing Chain-Based Rotating Leader BFT via Optimistic Proposals

 Although \simple has \mvbp $= \delta$, \mcl $= 3\delta$ and reorg resilience, it only provides responsiveness under consecutive honest leaders.
 If the leader of the current view fails then the next leader has to wait for $\Omega(\Delta)$ time to ensure that it can create a block that will become certified, naturally increasing \vl.
 We now present \pipelined (\Cref{fig:pipelined-moonshot}), a CRL protocol that improves on \simple in both of these areas to achieve full optimistic responsiveness and a \vl of $3\Delta$.

-\paragraph{Towards achieving optimistic responsiveness with \vl $=3\Delta$.} In \pipelined, we separate the fallback case of \simple's normal proposal into its own proposal type by enabling $L_v$ to create a \emph{fallback proposal} upon receiving $\TimeoutCert_{v-1}$.
-We do so by requiring an honest $\node{i}$ to include its current $\Lock_i$ in each $\TimeoutMessage$ that it sends.
-We then allow $L_v$ to propose a block that extends the highest ranked $\Cert$ included in the $\TimeoutMessage_{v-1}$ messages used to construct $\TimeoutCert_{v-1}$.

-While this means that $L_v$ no longer needs to wait $\Omega(\Delta)$ time before proposing in the fallback path---making \pipelined optimistically responsive per~\Cref{def:responsiveness}---it also means that $L_v$ may not receive all honest locks before proposing.
-However, since $\TimeoutCert$s must be constructed from $2f+1$ timeout messages, the highest ranked block certificate in a given $\TimeoutCert$ necessarily represents the highest lock among at least $f+1$ honest nodes at the time that they sent their timeout messages, which, along with the rules for voting, guarantees that there cannot exist a committable block that was certified for a higher view.
-This preserves the safety of the protocol.
-We additionally prevent this modification from breaking liveness by relaxing the voting rule for fallback proposals, allowing $\node{i}$ to vote for the included block if it directly extends the highest ranked block certificate included in the accompanying $\TimeoutCert$, even if $\node{i}$ is locked on a higher ranked block certificate.
+\paragraph{Towards achieving optimistic responsiveness with \vl $=3\Delta$.} In \pipelined, we separate the fallback case of \simple's normal proposal into its own proposal type by enabling $L_v$ to create a \emph{fallback proposal} extending its $\Lock$ upon entering $v$ via $\TimeoutCert_{v-1}$.
+While this means that $L_v$ no longer needs to wait $\Omega(\Delta)$ time before proposing in the fallback path---making \pipelined optimistically responsive per~\Cref{def:responsiveness}---it also means that $L_v$ may not receive the locks of all honest nodes before proposing.
+However, since $\TimeoutCert$s must be constructed from $2f+1$ timeout messages, which in turn must now include the sender's $\Lock$, $L_v$ must process the locks of at least $f+1$ honest nodes before creating its proposal.
+Consequently, $L_v$'s $\Lock$ is guaranteed to have a rank at least as great as the highest the highest ranked $\Lock$ among these nodes at the time that they sent their timeout messages.
+This, along with the rules for voting, guarantees that there cannot exist a committable block with a higher height than $L_v$'s $\Lock$.
+This helps to preserve safety in light of the additional modification that we make to preserve liveness, which we do by allowing $\node{i}$ to vote for $\sig{\FallbackPropose, B_{k}, \Cert_{v'}(B_h), \TimeoutCert_{v-1},v}$ even if it has $\Lock_i > \Cert_{v'}(B_h)$, given $B_{k}$ directly extends $B_h$ and $\Cert_{v'}(B_h)$ has a rank at least as great as the highest ranked block certificate included in $\TimeoutCert_{v-1}$.

 Requiring timeout messages to include block certificates naturally increases their size.
 Similarly, since $\TimeoutCert$s must provably contain the highest ranked block certificate out of $2f+1$ timeout messages, they are necessarily linear in size even when using threshold signatures~\cite{boneh2004short}.
 Accordingly, to avoid cubic communication complexity even under threshold signatures, our protocol replaces the $\TimeoutCert$ multicast of \simple with a Bracha-style amplification step~\cite{bracha1987asynchronous}.
 In particular, $\node{i}$ multicasts a $\TimeoutMessage_v$ whilst in view $v'$ where $v' \le v$ when it first receives either $f+1$ $\TimeoutMessage_v$ or $\TimeoutCert_v$ from other nodes.
 This ensures that all honest nodes continue to enter new views after GST: In short, either all honest nodes will send view $v$ Timeout messages, or, since we still require nodes to multicast block certificates, either some honest node must have observed and multicasted a view $v$ or higher block certificate, or all honest nodes will send view $v''$ Timeout messages, where $v'' > v$.